lara-martin/interactive-fiction-class/homeworks/presentations.md

 {{page.title}}
 =============================================================

+This assignment is to measure your ability to...
+* critically read academic papers
+* apply techniques and methods mentioned in the paper to other scenarios

 # Instructions

 Once you are assigned a paper, you will be told the approximate date when your presentation will be.
 (Since the lecture material moves around as the course progresses, the presentation dates might move as well.)